Portable washing machines are a useful addition to any home.

 To clean your portable washer:

-- Simply add 2 cups of white cleaning vinegar to the detergent dispenser.
+• Add 2 cups of distilled white vinegar to the detergent dispenser or directly add it to the drum.

-- Wipe the inside of the drum and you are done.
+• Wipe the inside of the drum thoroughly.

 If you start with the exterior, the interior’s dirt could make the exterior murky, forcing you to start over the process.